brianmaierjr/portfolio-old/about.md

 <h1>Brian Maier Jr.</h1>

-<p class="intro">In my 5+ years designing I've had my hand in many different projects ranging from web apps, mobile app, websites, branding, front-end development, video production, illustration and more.
-I strive to always keep the user in the forefront and to keep learning.</p>
+<p class="intro">In my 5+ years designing I've had my hand in many different projects ranging from web apps, mobile apps, websites, branding, front-end development, video production, illustration and more.
+I strive to always keep the user in the forefront and to never stop learning.</p>

 <h2 class="h3">What I've Done</h2>

-* Worked on projects for P&G, Big Ass Fans and Walmart and more.
+* Worked on projects for P&G, Big Ass Fans, Walmart and more.
 * Presented at WordCamp on the topic of Responsive Design.
 * Was featured on dozens of design blogs and galleries.
 * Created tools that are used by thousands of other designers.